 “Dehydrated water?
 Ohhh-kayyyy…”

 “Yeah.
-I thought you might like that.
+I thought you might like it.
+I bought it at Wally Green’s.
+It was buy one get one half off.
 Now open this one.”

 Damien shoves another large box over to Rachel.
 She opens box after box, finally revealing its contents.